 The above figure shows a typical course of HIV infection.
-The course has 3 main stages, namely the acute or primary infection stage; the asymptomatic or clinical latency or chronic infection stage; and lastly the seroconversion occurs.
-When people develop antibodies to HIV, they seroconvert from antibody-negative to antibodypositive.
-It may take from as little as 1 week to several months or more after infection with HIV for antibodies to the virus to develop.
+The course has 3 main stages, namely the acute or primary infection stage; the asymptomatic or clinical latency or chronic infection stage; and lastly the advanced or AIDS stage.

+• ACUTE HIV INFECTION: This is the period of rapid viral replication immediately following exposure to HIV.
+An estimated 80 to 90 percent of individuals with primary HIV infection develop an acute syndrome characterized by flu-like symptoms of fever, malaise, lymphadenopathy, pharyngitis, headache, myalgia and sometimes rash.
+Following primary infection, seroconversion occurs.
+When people develop antibodies to HIV, they seroconvert from antibody-negative to antibody-positive.
+It may take as little as 1 week to several months or more after infection with HIV for antibodies to the virus to develop.
 After antibodies to HIV appear in the blood, a person should test positive on antibody tests.
 It was previously thought that HIV was relatively dormant during this phase.
 However, it is now known that during the time of primary infection, high levels of plasma HIV RNA can be documented.